wdl339/chfs/docs/lab4/mr.md

 After correctly implementing Part2, you will pass `MapReduceTest.DistributedMapReduce` in `test/map_reduce/mr_test.cc`.

 This lab has a time limit.
-Please ensure that the execution time of distributed map reduce is less than three times the execution time of sequential map reduce, otherwise a certain score will be deducted.
+Please ensure that the execution time of distributed map reduce is less than 1/3 of the execution time of sequential map reduce.
+Otherwise a certain score will be deducted.

 #### Hints